graphql-rust/juniper/README.md

 - [API Reference][docsrs]
 - [Book][book]: Guides and Examples

+The book is also available for the master branch and older versions published after 0.11.1.
+See the [book index][book_index].

 ## Getting Started

 The best place to get started is the [Juniper Book][book], which contains